A shrub producing dense, often pendulous foliage to about 2 metres tall by 1 metre wide.

 It has persistent fibrous bark on larger stems.

-Leaves are obovate to oblanceolate, to 20 mm long and to 8 mm wide aromatic, mid-green to dark green in colour.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are obovate to oblanceolate, to 20 mm long and to 8 mm wide aromatic, mid-green to dark green in colour.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.